Grass.io Honest Review + Real Payment Proof: Is It Really Possible to Earn Big Passively?

 Option 1 – Bandwidth Sharing

 The primary way to earn on Grass is by sharing your internet connection.
-What sets Grass apart from other platforms is that it rewards you for device uptime—not the amount of bandwidth used.
-You earn points (called Grass Points) based on how long your device stays connected and the quality of your network.
+What makes Grass different from other platforms is that it rewards you not just for the bandwidth used, but also for device uptime.

 Grass determines your network quality based on the demand for bandwidth in your country.
-This can go up to 190% in countries with high demand.
+This can go up to 100% in countries with high demand.

 Option 2 – Uptime Bonus